swapneelpatil08/beameryTest/README.md

 This framework use Page Object Model _(aka POM)_, design pattern that creates object repository for storing web elements.
 Page Objects are located at `./test/pageobjects/`.

 ## Test data
-Static test data is kept under `./test/testdata/`.
+Static test data is kept under `./test/testdata/` directory.
 They are stored as a javascript objects.
 This is single point of test data source.

 ## Configuration file
-This project uses config file `wdio.conf.js`.
+This project uses config file `wdio.conf.js` which is under `./config/` directory.
 Here we have added all the configuration needed for this project, like -
 ```Javascript
     baseUrl: 'http://automationpractice.com/',
     services: ['chromedriver', 'devtools', 'image-comparison', [TimelineService]],